Imdavyking/econova/documentation/docs/Tutorial/private.md

 The verification logic ensures that only valid inputs satisfying the expected BMI range will pass the check.
 This guarantees that a user can prove they meet the required health criteria without disclosing their exact height or weight.

-The circuits in this directory follow a similar pattern, focusing on proving the validity of secret inputs through computations like hashing or mathematical constraints.
-By structuring the circuits in this way, we provide a transparent yet privacy-preserving mechanism for verifiable claims.

 ## Circuit, Verifier, and Proof Setup

 ### Circom installation: